akeneo/pim-community-dev/internal_doc/enrichment/add_new_attribute_type.md

 ```

 Next, the backend needs to indicate to the front what module to use regarding the attribute type.
-For that, each attribute type have a corresponding `FieldProviderInterface`.
+To that end, each attribute type has a corresponding `FieldProviderInterface`.
-Define this new provider, it supports only `range` attribute types.
+Define this new provider, it only supports `range` attribute types.
-This class indicate what javascript extension to use (here, `acme-range-field`).
+This class indicates what javascript extension to use (here, `acme-range-field`).

 ```php
 <?php #src/Acme/RangeBundle/Enrich/Provider/Field/RangeFieldProvider.php